Zantac Recall: Potential Zantac Cancer Risk from NDMA

 - Boehringer Ingelheim Pharmaceuticals Inc.

 Riddle & Brantley’s Zantac lawsuit attorneys have been investigating these claims.
-If you’ve taken Zantac and been diagnosed with cancer, call 1-800-525-7111 to speak with our legal team.
+If you’ve taken brand-name Zantac and been diagnosed with cancer, call 1-800-525-7111 to speak with our legal team.
 The consultation is FREE and there are no attorney fees unless we win your case — and you receive financial compensation.

 Zantac Recall: What to Know